webofdarkness/project/README.md

   Installed directly on the Storyteller’s personal machine (localhost).
 The network connection is managed entirely by the host.

 - **Access and Security:**
-  The Storyteller has a master account with password management and user administration features.
+  The Storyteller has a master account with password management.
   Each Player has their own login and can update their credentials safely.

 - **Session Management:**
   A single Storyteller can host multiple game tables.
-  Each session maintains its own set of characters, rules, and logs.
+  Each session maintains its own set of characters and rules.

 - **Character Sheet System:**
-  Storytellers can create and assign blank sheets to players.
+  Storytellers can create and assign blank sheets to sessions and this to players.
   Players can fill and update their sheets during gameplay — tracking evolution, damage, willpower, and more.
   Storytellers have both summarized and detailed views of each sheet.

 - **Chronicle Tracking:**
-  Sessions and characters are persisted locally, allowing long-term management of ongoing stories.
+  Sessions and characters are persisted locally, allowing long-term management of ongoing sheets.

 - **Patreon Integration:**
   - A dynamic **Patrons List** available inside the system.
   - Random background appearances for patrons.
   - Exclusive showcase for **Antediluvian-tier** supporters.
-  - Monthly publication on YouTube every 13th night, featuring patron names.
+  - Monthly publication on YouTube every 13th day of each month, featuring patron names.

-- **Atmosphere Preservation:**
-  A design inspired by gothic themes — shadows, mystery, and elegance — keeping fidelity to the *World of Darkness* experience.

 ---